chorowski-lab/CPC_audio/cpc/README.md

 utils/: system utilities and misc.

+## Stats module (initial) description

+Under `stats` there are utils for computing stats. `stats/repr_diff_stat.py` is an example, `stats/stats_collector.py` is used to aggregate stats given as arguments to `train.py` and therefore each stat needs to be registered in `stats/stats_utils.py` similarly as `reprDiffStat` (`stats/repr_diff_stat.py`) is.

+To compute stats for `train.py` run, use `--captureSetStats` which needs to be passed in format `stat1Name:arg1,arg2,arg3_stat2Name:arg1,arg2` where args are stat-specific (example: `reprDiff:cosine,ctx_repr,0.05,../reprDiffHistograms`).

+When specified like that (with `--captureSetStats`), stats are computed for "capture dataset" along with data capturing each specified number of epochs.
+One can specify to compute only stats and not capture data, but then captureDS still needs to be configured as described below under "CPC-CTC data capturing description".
+Example how to specify capture dataset: `--pathCaptureDS /pio/scratch/1/i283340/MGR/zs/sometries/ds2part.txt --captureEachEpochs 2`.

 ## Linear separability automation description:

 This can be combined with data capturing described in the section below